Bought: Our Price Richmond

 Unfortunately not.
 Sanborn made some fine albums during the 1980s – Hideaway, Voyeur, As We Speak, Straight To The Heart – but A Change Of Heart was not one of them.
 It was the kind of over-produced, under-composed, unfunky ‘fusion’ record that Tutu should have killed off once and for all.

-I bought A Change Of Heart on cassette when it came out, proudly showing it off to a cool family friend who had previously introduced me to loads of great music.
+I bought it on cassette when it came out, proudly showing it off to a cool family friend who had previously introduced me to loads of great music.
 I hoped he would be impressed by my purchase.
-He turned his nose up, mumbling something about ‘Bloody muzak…’ I was puzzled and a bit embarrassed.
-Listening back 30 years on, he was right about A Change Of Heart but wrong about Sanborn.
-It would be a shame if A Change Of Heart was a listener’s first experience of his music.
+He turned his nose up, mumbling something about ‘Bloody muzak…’ Harsh but fair, at least when it comes to most of A Change Of Heart.

-The opening two Marcus-written-and-produced tracks – ‘Chicago Song’ and ‘Imogene’ – deliver a quality that the rest of the album never even remotely comes near.
+The opening two Marcus-written-and-produced tracks – ‘Chicago Song’ and ‘Imogene’ – deliver a quality that the rest of the album never even remotely approaches.
 Miller was in constant demand around this time and presumably couldn’t commit to the whole album.
 ‘Imogene’ is a classic ballad with a haunting fretless bass melody and beguiling bridge, while ‘Chicago Song’ transcends its simple melody with an irresistibly funky rhythm section and biting Hiram Bullock guitar bridge.
-It’s still part of Sanborn’s live set to this day.

 The rest of A Change Of Heart seems designed for the latest Don Simpson movie or an episode of ‘Miami Vice’.
 Syndrum overdubs and unsubtle Fairlight samples prevail alongside ugly synth sounds and flimsy melodic motifs, without a whiff of jazz or R’n’B. Producer/synth players/writers Ronnie Foster, Philippe Saisse and Michael Colina toil away fruitlessly and even Sanborn’s licks don’t stick.